kurtosis-tech/kurtosis/docs/docs/client-libs-reference.md

 * `serviceIdentifiers`: A map of objects containing a mapping of Name -> UUID for all the services inside the enclave

-### `uploadFiles(String pathToUpload, String artifactName) -> FileArtifactUUID, FileArtifactName, Error`
+### `uploadFiles(String pathToUpload, String artifactName) -> FilesArtifactUUID, FilesArtifactName, Error`
-Takes a filepath or directory path that will be compressed and uploaded to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+Uploads a filepath or directory path as a [files artifact](./concepts-reference/files-artifacts.md).
+The resulting files artifact can be used in [`ServiceConfig.files`](./starlark-reference/service-config.md) when adding a service.

 If a directory is specified, the contents of the directory will be uploaded to the archive without additional nesting.
 Empty directories cannot be uploaded.